 Celebrity Net Worth first began tracking Kylie's wealth in November 2011.
 At the time we estimated that the 14 year old had a net worth of $300 thousand.
 In June 2013 we raised our estimate to $2 million.
 By mid 2014 her net worth had doubled to $4 million.
 She first crossed $10 million in July 2016.
 Kylie's net worth started to sky rocket around mid-2017.
 In June 2017 we pegged her net worth at $50 million.
 In July 2018 we raised that number to $200 million.
 As of mid-2019 we estimated her fortune at $300-400 million, much of which is paper-wealth based on the value of Kylie Cosmetics.
 Kylie ended 2020 with a net worth of $650 million, and 2021 with a net worth of $700 million.

 Kylie Jenner was born on August 10, 1997 in Los Angeles, California.
 She is the youngest daughter produced by the marriage of businesswomen, Kris Jenner and the former Olympic athlete Bruce Jenner (who is known today as Caitlyn Jenner).
 Kylie's older sister is model Kendall Jenner and her half-siblings include Kim Kardashian, Kourtney and Khloe Kardashian and Brody Jenner.
 Kylie was just 10 years old when Keeping Up with the Kardashians debuted on E! on October 14, 2007.
 Today the KUWTK is the longest-running reality series in the US.
 For several over the early years of the show Kylie was a regular pre-teen who attended school and was a member of the cheer-leading team.
 In 2012 she left traditional school and began attending a home-school educational program.
 She earned a high school diploma in July 2015.

 Is Kylie Jenner A Billionaire? – NO.

 In November 18, 2019, Kylie Jenner was crowned a billionaire by Forbes.
 Forbes claimed she achieved billionaire status after selling 51% of her cosmetics company to Coty Inc. for $600 million, valuing the company as a whole at $1.2 billion.
 Coty Inc. is a recently-struggling beauty business that owns brands like CoverGirl and MaxFactor.
 Kylie will remain the public face of the brand.
-The deal valued her 49% stake at $588 million on paper.
+Forbes claimed the deal valued her remaining 49% stake at $588 million on paper.